-Such ideas about atoms and elements provided logical and rational, that is, non-supernatural explanations for many of the properties of matter.
+Such ideas about atoms and elements provided logical and rational, that is, nonsupernatural explanations for many of the properties of matter.
 But the Greeks were not the only ancient people to come up with explanations for the nature of matter and its behavior.
-In fact, it is thought that the root of the words alchemy and chemistry is the ancient Greek word Khem, the Greek name for Egypt, where alchemy and chemistry are thought to have originated.
-Similar theories were being developed in India at about the same time, although it is the Greek ideas about atoms that were preserved and used by the people who eventually developed our modern atomic theories.
+In fact, it is thought that the root of the words alchemy and chemistry is the ancient Greek word Khem, the Greek name for Egypt, where alchemy and chemistry are thought to have originated.9 Similar theories were being developed in India at about the same time, although it is the Greek ideas about atoms that were preserved and used by the people who eventually developed our modern atomic theories.
 With the passage of time ancient ideas about atoms and matter were kept alive by historians and chroniclers, in particular scholars in the Arab world.
 During the European Dark Ages and into medieval times, there were a few scattered revivals of ideas about atoms, but it was not until the Renaissance that the cultural and intellectual climate once again allowed the relatively free flowering of ideas.
 This included speculation on the nature of matter, atoms, and life.
-Experimental studies based on these ideas led to their revision and the eventual appearance http://www.chm.bris.ac.uk/webprojects2002/crabb/history.html and http://en.wikipedia.org/wiki/Chemistry\(etymology)
+Experimental studies based on these ideas led to their revision and the eventual appearance of science, as we now know it.
+It is also worth remembering that this relative explosion of new ideas was occasionally and sometimes vigorously opposed by religious institutions, leading to torture, confinement, and executions.10

-&lt;sup>7 First description of Brownian motion - Epicurus
+7 First description of Brownian motion - Epicurus

-&lt;sup>8 A History of Greek Philosophy by William Keith Chambers Guthrie. p.
+8 A History of Greek Philosophy by William Keith Chambers Guthrie. p.
 212.